Zhiquan-Wen/VQA-CI/README.md

 # VQA-CI
-Our code will be available soon.
+The source code is coming soon.